Krishnamma (film)

 Krishnamma is a 2024 Indian Telugu-language action drama film written and directed by V. V. Gopala Krishna and presented by Koratala Siva; produced by Krishna Kommalapati, under Arunachala Creations.
-It stars Satya Dev, Athira Raj, Archana Iyer, Laxman Meesala, and Krishna Burugula in the lead roles.
+It stars Satya Dev, Krishna Burugula, Athira Raj, Archana Iyer, and Laxman Meesala in the lead roles.
 It was released on 10 May 2024.

 Plot

 Set in the streets of Vinchipeta in Vijayawada, "Krishnamma" follows the lives of three orphans: Bhadra, Koti, and Shiva.
 Despite not being related by blood, they share a strong sense of brotherhood.
 Their early lives involve minor criminal activities, with Shiva ending up in prison at a young age.

 Upon his release, Shiva decides to lead an honest life and starts a printing business.
 However, Bhadra and Koti remain involved in their criminal activities, unable to leave behind the lifestyle they are familiar with.

 The story takes a turn when the trio finds themselves in urgent need of a large sum of money.
 They decide to undertake one last operation, which goes wrong.
 This event triggers a series of unforeseen challenges and personal dilemmas, testing their bond and compelling them to face the consequences of their actions.